Science

 Impact- Our Expectations

+At Downsview, children develop a love of science that promotes children’s ability to continually explore the world around them.
 We start each unit with a diagnostic assessment, which gives teachers an idea of where the children are in their learning and what prior knowledge they have.
-Our bespoke knowledge organisers set out what we want the children to know by the end of the unit of study.
-We expect the majority of children to be able to recall many, if not all, of the key facts.
-At the end of the unit we use an 'end-of-unit-quiz' to assess the children's knowledge and understanding in relation to the content of learning.
+Then, at the end of the unit we use an 'end-of-unit-quiz' to assess the children's knowledge and understanding in relation to the content of learning.